holderekt/astarvisualizer/README.md

 Press 'r' | Clear the board
 Press 'g' | Automatically generate new labyrinth using Prim's alghorithm Press 'd' | Enable / Disable diagonal path searching (Default = False).
 This value is reset to False every time you press 'g'

-# Future Aims
-I think I will expand the application in order to visualize:
-- BFS
-- DFS
-- IDA
-- IDA*
-- Other graph searching alghorithms